mrFlick72/aws_course/ec2/content.md

 ### Instance Store
 An instance store some time referred as ephemeral storage are special storage attached directly to an EC2 host.
-This storage is located on disks that are physically attached to the host, for this reason  thsi kind of storage has the maximum level of performance since that it do not have to go over the network.
+This storage is located on disks that are physically attached to the host, for this reason  this kind of storage has the maximum level of performance since that it do not have to go over the network.
 However, there are things to be taken in consideration.
 If the EC2 instance is rebooted since that during rebooting the EC2 host will be the same your data will be still in the disk, however is for some reason